devdave-online/WCC_CMMS/README.md

 ## Quick Start

-1. Clone the repository
+1. Clone or download the repository
-2. Point your web server to the project
+2. Point your web server to the project or configure it on XAMPP
-3. Import the database
+3. Import the database ( create workshop_db -> import workshop_db.sql )
-4. Open the app and log in
+4. Open the app and log in ( admin/password )
 5. Change the default password

 **Requirements:**